rahme007/rahme007/README.md

 -->
 I'm Rafi, a Ph.D. candidate at FIU with a major in electrical engineering.

 I'm very much inquisitive and passionate about statistical and visual information processing.
-That is why I love to apply image processing tasks and machine learning methods to the field of computer vision.
+That is why I love to apply image processing techniques and machine learning methods to the field of computer vision.
 Also, I like to explore data structure algorithms to solve fundamental problems in feature extraction.

 ⚡ Fun fact #1: I'm an epicure person :smiley:; I love to eat pizza and fried chicken. <br>
 ⚡ Fun fact #2: I love to travel a lot.
 So far, my favorite place to travel is the great smoky mountain national park in Tennessee, USA